Feedback Cooling and Thermometry of a Single Trapped Ion Using a Knife Edge: Experimental setup

 The angle of the knife edge relative to the radial trap axes determines the signal strength measured in the spectrum.
 The orientation of the radial trap axes in our setup is found by imaging the ion on an EMCCD camera and forcing it to oscillate along the trap axes.
 This process is described in more detail in appendix~A. By orienting the knife edge to be perpendicular to a given radial trap axis, the signal-to-noise ratio for the detected ion motion along that axis can be maximized for best feedback cooling performance.
 In this orientation, however, it is not possible to detect motion along the other radial trap axis, since no modulation of the light intensity occurs when the focal spot of the collected fluorescence light spatially oscillates along the knife edge.
 In order to observe and provide feedback cooling to both radial trap axes, the knife edge can be simply oriented such that both trap axes have a non-zero projection onto the knife edge.

 Since in our experimental setup the axial trap axis is aligned parallel to the optical axis of the parabolic mirror, the knife edge only allows us to detect ion motion perpendicular to this axis, i.e. in radial direction.
-In experimental setups with a lens-based imaging method, it is more readily possible to detect ion motion and provide feedback cooling along all three trap axes simultaneously using only the knife edge.
-For this purpose, the lens needs to be located such that its optical axis has a non-zero projection on all trap axes with the knife edge being oriented accordingly.
+In experimental setups with a lens-based imaging method, it is more readily possible to detect all motional modes of the ion simultaneously.
+By spectrally filtering the signal, one can provide feedback cooling to all modes of motion simultaneously using only the knife edge, given suitably located electrodes.
+For this purpose, the lens needs to be located such that its optical axis has a non-zero projection on all motional modes of interest with the knife edge being oriented accordingly.
+In principle, this can also be extended to ion crystals with more complex motional modes.